USPS v3 API with Python:

 # - Refreshed 30 minutes before expiry

-# - Thread-safe for concurrent usage Testing environment: Pass environment="testing" to the client constructor to use the USPS sandbox at apis-tem.usps.com.
-Same credentials, no real shipments.
+# - Thread-safe for concurrent usage Testing environment: Pass environment="testing" to the client constructor to use USPS's testing base URL at apis-tem.usps.com before switching to production.

 Address Validation